FaybianB/Publications/RareSkills_Solidity_Interview_Answers/Question_11_Tx_Origin.md

-# RareSkills Solidity Interview Question #5 Answered: What special CALL is required for proxies to work?
+# RareSkills Solidity Interview Question #11 Answered: Why shouldn’t tx.origin be used for authentication?

 This series will provide answers to the list of [Solidity interview questions](https://www.rareskills.io/post/solidity-interview-questions) that were published by [RareSkills.](https://www.rareskills.io/).